ORNL/VERTEX-CFD/docs/theory.md

 Users can set periodic boundaries in the input file by using the Trilinos specific syntax described in [Panzer_STK class](https://docs.trilinos.org/dev/packages/panzer/doc/html/Panzer__STK__PeriodicBC__Parser_8cpp_source.html).
 Meshes on periodic faces must be identical for the logic to work properly.

 ### Dirichlet boundary
 The Dirichlet boundary condition denotes the Dirichlet boundary condition in VERTEX-CFD.
 The velocity is set equal to the user-specified values or Dirichlet values $$\mathbf{u}_D$$ while the Lagrange pressure and the boundary gradients are set to the interior values.
-The temperature is also set to a user-specified value $T_{bc}$.
+The temperature is also set to a user-specified value $$T_{bc}$$.
 Linear ramping in time is also available and can be used to vary each primitive variable independently.

 $$
 \begin{equation}